pss2138/Udacity-Gun_Data/README.md

 [Gun Type]
-•Handgun — any firearm fired by a single hand
+• Handgun — any firearm fired by a single hand

 • Long Gun — any firearm fired by two hands